L7R7/akka-response-entity-subscription-timeout/README.md

     sbt "runMain com.l7r7.lab.server.FeedServer"

-Then start the client with
+Then start one of the clients.
+With

-    sbt "runMain com.l7r7.lab.client.UnfoldAsyncTest"
+    sbt run

+you will get a list of all objects that can be run